 When a number of people are grouped together they may run under a common name and policy statement.

-Candidates who wish to be grouped together by mutual consent must first complete an individual nomination form with three nominators and then signify their willingness to be part of a List by signing the List Grouping Form which must be submitted along with all the nominations for persons on the list prior to the close of nominations.
+Candidates who wish to be grouped together by mutual consent must first complete an individual nomination form with three eligible nominators and then signify their willingness to be part of a List and accept their seniority rank by signing the List Grouping Form which must be submitted along with all the nominations for persons on the list prior to the close of nominations.

 Any person nominated as a List agent should be aware that it is their responsibility to be contactable at all times by the Returning Officer, and to pass on to the candidates in their List any information given to them by the Returning Officer.